-Isaiah moved from warnings of imminent punishment for the unrepentant masses of apostates, and blessings for a believing remnant in chs 1-39... to future prophecies of comfort and hope, with deliverance and national restoration for those who believe, in chs 40-66.
+Isaiah moved from warnings of imminent punishment for the unrepentant masses of apostates and blessings for a believing remnant in chapters 1-39, to future prophecies of comfort and hope, with deliverance and national restoration for those who believe in chapters 40-66.
 The second part of Isaiah looks into the distant future with promises of a coming Saviour, while the earlier chapters deal mainly with the Assyrian and Babylonian exiles.

-Israel were God's covenanted nation, Whom He chose to be His witnesses.. to the lost world of fallen humanity.
-They were to tell pagan nations the good news of God, and bring them into the camp of salvation.
+Israel were God's covenant nation whom He chose to be His witnesses to the lost world of fallen humanity.
+They were to tell pagan nations the good news of God and bring them into the camp of salvation.
 They were to be a light to the Gentiles.
 They were to teach them about God and warn them that idols are lifeless and powerless.
 "You are My witnesses," the LORD declared.
 "You are My servant whom I have chosen, so that you may know and believe Me, and understand that I am He.
 Before Me there was no God formed, and there will be none after Me."

-Today the Church has been called to be God's witnesses to a world of lost sinners.
-We have been commanded to go and make disciples of all be nations.
-But a day is coming when Israel will once again be handed the baton of witness, and they will complete the task for which they were called - to be a light to the Gentiles and God's witness to the lost... and then they will preach the gospel of the kingdom throughout the earth.
+Today, the Church has been called to be God's witnesses to a world of lost sinners.
+We have been commanded to go and make disciples of all the nations.
+But a day is coming when Israel will once again be handed the baton of witness and they will complete the task for which they were called - to be a light to the Gentiles and God's witness to the lost... and then they will preach the gospel of the kingdom throughout the earth.

-In that day, Israel will know and believe and understand.. that Jesus Christ is Lord and that before Him there is no God formed and there will be none after Him.
+In that day, Israel will know and believe and understand that Jesus Christ is Lord and that before Him there was no God formed and there will be none after Him.

-Heavenly Father, thank You for Your goodness and faithfulness to Your people Israel, who for so long have been a nation living in unbelief and in rebellion to the truth of the gospel.
+Heavenly Father, thank You for Your goodness and faithfulness to Your people Israel who for so long have been a nation living in unbelief and in rebellion to the truth of the gospel.
 Thank You for Your long-suffering mercy and the assurance that they will one day fulfil the work that You have called them to do - to be Your witnesses to a world that is lost in sin and to know and believe that You are the Lord.
-Thank You that in Your grace You called out of the Gentiles a people for Your name, to tell forth the good news of the gospel of grace... until the day when Israel proclaims the gospel of the kingdom and acknowledges Jesus as their Messiah and Lord - in Whose name we pray, AMEN.
+Thank You that in Your grace You called out of the Gentiles a people for Your name, to tell forth the good news of the gospel of grace until the day when Israel proclaims the gospel of the kingdom and acknowledges Jesus as their Messiah and Lord, in Whose name I pray, AMEN.